 INTERNATIONAL STUDENTS ENQUIRIES

 Studying the University of Northampton’s BSc Economics degree will enable you to develop excellent problem-solving skills that will allow you to solve real world challenges.
 You will learn to employ different perspectives of the major economic thinkers to analyse real world issues that are faced by individuals, companies and governments.
-You will have opportunities to start your professional networks with current professional economists.
+On this Economics BSc course, you will have opportunities to start your professional networks with current professional economists.

 Professional Body: The Society of Professional Economists